Author bundles in the workspace

 In order for the file to be part of the bundle deployment, after you add a file to your bundle folder you must add it to the databricks.yml bundle configuration, or create a job or pipeline definition file that includes it.
 See Add an existing resource to a bundle.

-Add a job definition
+Create a resource definition

 To create a bundle configuration file that defines a job: